 Some states have expanded their Medicaid programs to cover all people below certain income levels.

-Find out if your state is expanding Medicaid and if you qualify based only on your household income.
+Find out if your state is expanding Medicaid and if you qualify based only on your income.
 We’ll also tell you if you qualify for savings on a health insurance plan instead.

 Each state has coverage options that could work for you – particularly if you have children, are pregnant, or have a disability.